Dynamics of Information Diffusion and Social Sensing: Introduction and Motivation

 \subsection{Main Results and Organization}

-There is strong motivation to construct models that facilitate understanding the dynamics of information flow in social networks.This paper presents a tutorial description of three important aspects of sensing-based information diffusion in social networks from a communications/signal processing perspective:
+There is strong motivation to construct models that facilitate understanding the dynamics of information flow in social networks.
+This chapter presents a tutorial description of four mportant aspects of sensing-based information diffusion in social networks from a signal processing perspective: